- This can sometimes be a lifesaver, especially when you don't have any available Wi-Fi sources.

 The quickest and easiest way to share an Android smartphone’s cellular data connection with a Windows 11 device is to switch on the Hotspot option from the phone’s Quick Settings panel.

-In order to do this, swipe down from the top of the phone’s home screen.
+To do this, swipe down from the phone’s home screen.
 Now tap on the button that says Hotspot, and the cellular data connection of that phone will be available for use on any compatible device.

-Before you attempt all this, keep in mind that it will only work once the hotspot has been set up and configured with an SSID and a password.
+Before you attempt all this, remember that it will only work once the hotspot has been set up and configured with an SSID and a password.

-So let’s see exactly what you have to do in order to set this whole thing up on your mobile device.
+So let’s see exactly what you have to do to set this whole thing up on your mobile device.

 - Access your phone’s Settings menu.

 - Select the Mobile Network option.